 For example, if your work has become quite a routine, you could negotiate with your manager about mixing up your work or tasks.

-You can also list down the advantages and disadvantages for when you choose to stay or leave.
+You can also list down the advantages and disadvantages of when you choose to stay or leave.
 For example:

 When You Stay: